-The TM5 Series uses four M6 threaded holes on the end flange and four M6 screws for mounting tools.
+The TM12/14 Series uses four M6 threaded holes on the end flange and four M6 screws for mounting tools.
 The strength of the M6 screw should be 8.8 or above, and the tightening torque of 9 Nm is recommended.
 If your application requires higher precision, you can use two positioning pins with a diameter of 6 mm for a more secure mounting.

-- 2. Follow the rule L ≤ 8 + T to choose the screw to secure tools at the end of the flange, otherwise it may result in short circuits or irreparable damages at the bottom of the flange leading to the relevant parts replacement. - L | Length of the screw to secure tools.
-Unit: mm - 8 Depth of the thread in the screw hole at the end of the flange.
-Unit: mm - T | Thickness of the object to be fixed.
-Unit: mm
+- 1. Tools must be properly tightened when using this product.
+Improper tightening may cause the tool or part to fall out, or even cause personal injury and death. - Follow the rule L ≤ 8 + T to choose the screw to secure tools at the end of the flange, otherwise it may result in short circuits or irreparable damages at the bottom of the flange leading to the relevant parts replacement.

+L Length of the screw to secure tools.
+Unit: mm 8 Depth of the thread in the screw hole at the end of the flange.
+Unit: mm Т Thickness of the object to be fixed.
+Unit: mm 8